 5. Label Boxes by Room, Contents and Importance

-Skip the vague labels and make it easier on yourself by getting specific with your permanent marker.
+Skip the vague labels and make it easier on yourself by getting specific with your permanent marker pen (grab one here).
 Labelling a box with just ‘kitchen’ is a bit helpful, but going into detail will assist you even more (e.g. ‘kitchen – cutlery – unpack first’).
 This will ensure you aren’t frantically rummaging through boxes on the hunt for a knife and fork to eat the well-deserved takeaway you’ve ordered after the move!

 If you’re moving house and want to ensure a smooth transition for your belongings, follow our tips for packing boxes correctly and enjoy an easier move.